steinwurf/kodo-ns3-examples/README.rst

 Using Kodo in an ns-3 example
 -----------------------------
 The examples in this repository will be installed to the ``examples/kodo`` subfolder of your ns-3 folder.
-We will also build the Kodo-C shared library which will be installed in the same folder together with the required header files.
-The examples will dynamically link to the shared library.
+We will also build the Kodo static libraries which will be installed in the same folder together with the required header files.
+The examples will be linked with the required static libraries.

 Getting Started
 ---------------